-Posted January 11, 2014 By: Will Verduzco
+Posted January 11, 2014 at 12:30 pm by Will Verduzco

 Two days ago, we talked about a leaked Android 4.3 firmware build for the Sony Xperia T. The leak, so generously provided by XDA Recognized Developer DooMLoRD, came in at version 9.2.A.0.278, and featured generally great performance aside from a strange “NFC closed error.”
 This highly functional status prompted many to question when a leaked build for its sibling, the TX, would emerge.

-Posted January 9, 2014 By: Will Verduzco
+Posted January 9, 2014 at 12:00 pm by Will Verduzco

 You may recall that just yesterday, we talked about how the Android 4.3 update for the Sony Xperia T and Xperia SP was drawing near.
 We were made aware of this thanks to XDA Recognized Developer DooMLoRD, who shared screenshots of the latest test builds for both devices and was taking requests for any other screenshots that users might be interested in.

-Posted January 8, 2014 By: Will Verduzco
+Posted January 8, 2014 at 05:30 pm by Will Verduzco

 Android 4.4 KitKat is all the rave, with more and more devices receiving aftermarket builds by the handful practically every day.
 Some devices such as the current Nexus lineup, the Moto X, Moto G, and certain variants of the HTC One also have official KitKat releases.
 Despite this, many devices, especially older ones, are stuck on pre-4.3 releases.
 This is the case for the Sony Xperia T and Xperia SP, which only ever made it to 4.1 in official capacity.

-Posted December 26, 2013 By: Will Verduzco
+Posted December 26, 2013 at 04:00 am by Will Verduzco

 As you’re making your way down the list of things to try with your newly acquired tech toys, one thing you’ll undoubtedly get around to is flashing a custom ROM.
 Those looking for aftermarket firmware now have one more Android 4.4.2-based option, as the AOKP team has just finished incorporating Google’s latest and greatest into their nightly builds.

 Currently, Android 4.4.2-based nightly builds are available for the Google Nexus 5, Nexus 4, Nexus 10, Nexus 7 (2013), Galaxy Nexus, Galaxy S III, Galaxy S 4, HTC One, Xperia Z, Xperia ZL, Xperia T, and Xperia V. More devices will be added to the nightly list as soon as they’re ready.
 The AOKP team recommends a full wipe when installing the l. . .
 READ ON »

-Posted December 15, 2013 By: Will Verduzco
+Posted December 15, 2013 at 02:30 pm by Will Verduzco

 There’s no denying that Android 4.4 KitKat is all the rage now.
 The current Nexus lineup and the Google Play edition devices have already received their official updates to Android 4.4.2.
 Furthermore, many popular devices are getting highly functional unofficial ports left and right.
 Most consumer devices, however, have not yet gotten the goods.
 In fact, most are running firmwares that are at least a couple Android revisions old.